Brochure | Program Schedule | Curriculum |

 How long will it take for me to become certified by Equissage as an ESMT?
 Where is the training conducted?

 Equissage's Certification Program consists of one week (five days) of intensive classroom study and individualized practical application.
 Each daily session is approximately 9 hours long.
-Class size is limited to ten candidates.
 Both the classroom and practical application segments are conducted at Equissage's equine facility in Round Hill, in the heart of Virginia's horse country.
 Round Hill is located on Route 7, approximately 45 miles northwest of Washington D.C.; 25 miles west of Dulles International Airport; 35 miles east of Winchester, and 10 miles west of Leesburg.
 Courtesy car transportation is provided from Dulles International Airport to any of the major motel chains serving the Round Hill/Leesburg area.

 Is there lodging available at Equissage?